 Others, like me, tend to talk or write about it.
 Partly I talk about it because it names it.
 Writing takes the pain out of my body and puts it into words.
-It helps me acknowledge it and make changes to my day, week etc to manage it….or to at least think I’m managing it.
+It helps me acknowledge it and make changes to my day, my week snd even the month ahead in order to manage it….or to at least think I’m managing it.

 It is so cathartic and as I write, even though my pain remains, I feel a sense of calm and peace.